 Her directorial credits include Pambazuka (1996: Kenya National Theatre, Ethiopian National Theatre; 2005: Van Ness Auditorium at University of the District of Columbia; 2009: University of Maryland); Subira (1997: Kenya National Theatre); The Bride (1999: Frederick Loews Theatre, NY) Secrets (2000: The Riant, NY); Hush (2007: Delaski Theatre - Sitar Center, Peoples Media Center, St. Stephen's Auditorium - Washington, DC); Home 1, 2 and 3 (2008: Peoples Media Center), The Educator (2012: Umoja House, Washington, DC), among others.

 Mkawasi has worked with Queens Theatre in the Park in New York, taught Leadership in NY public schools, taught film and TV arts at the John Robert Powers School in Rockville, MD; Theatre Arts at Southeastern University in Washington, DC (now Graduate School USA); and stage arts with her own Balozi Productions's Actors Craft course.
 She also writes short stories, poetry, essays, literary monuments and thotlines.
 See tall tales and all.

 Mkawasi earned her Masters in Theatre Arts from Hunter College in New York City, completed her studies in Arts Administration from La Guardia Performing Arts Center in New York City, and graduated from a Directing Fellowship at Arena Stage in Washington, DC where she apprenticed with some of America's iconic directors.

 Preston was born and raised in Chicago.

 He studied Aeronautical Engineering at Aero-Space Institute in Chicago and Electronic Technology with the Cleveland Institute of Electronics.
 He later joined the US Air Force where he became a Satellite Communications expert and served in Alaska and the Philippines.

 Preston later joined Dow Jones and Co., where he worked as a Satellite Communications Technician.
 As a Manager at the IT department, he designed the EIRP (Effective Isotropic Radiated Power) Remote Control System used for the satellite TDMA network of 17 earth stations.

-Preston is currently a technician with Vitel Communications.
+Preston currently works with Vitel Communications.
 He also handles the Producer and Technical Director duties of Balozi Productions-US, which include sound engineering, lighting and set design.